 The requirements in this clause assume a 30 dB coupling loss between interfering transmitter and IAB Node receiver and are based on co-location with base stations of the same class.

 The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel, with a wanted and an interfering signal coupled to IAB type 1-H TAB connector input using the parameters in table 7.5.6-1 for all the IAB Node classes.
-The reference measurement channel for the wanted signal is identified in subclause 7.2.1 and subclause 7.2.2 for each IAB channel bandwidth and further specified in annex A.1.
+The reference measurement channel for the wanted signal is identified in subclause 7.2.1 and subclause 7.2.2 for each IAB-MT channel bandwidth and further specified in annex A.1.

 The blocking requirement for co-location with BS or IAB-Node in other bands is applied for all operating bands for which co-location protection is provided.